All Episodes

 That's up to individuals to decide.

-I just think the problem is some of those very people you named have then been proven to have, in my opinion, crossed the line and made agreements and what I call transactional journalism, made side deals and behind closed door deals to report things a certain way, to share information, to let quotes be combed over and vetoed and things like that that are in my view wholly inappropriate.
+I just think the problem is some of those very people you named have then been proven to have, in my opinion, crossed the line and made agreements And what I call transactional journalism made side deals and behind-closed door deals to report things a certain way, to share information, to let quotes be combed over and vetoed and things like that that are, in my view, wholly inappropriate.

-I mean, you've got CNN uh uh host that once worked for the DNC feeding questions to Hillary before town hall, and you've got hosts on MSNBC literally being fed questions that they're to give the candidate, and then you've got Univision advising the Clinton campaign on how to attack Donald Trump, and then you got John Harwood, a moderator of a debate, not only advising Clinton, but bragging about how he got under Donald Trump skin, and then you got the New York Times and you got politico.
+When you learn in WikiLeaks, as we have learned all that we've discovered, I mean, you've got CNN hosts that once worked for the DNC feeding questions to Hillary before a town hall, and you've got hosts on MSNBC literally being fed questions that they're to give the candidate, and then you've got Univision advising the Clinton campaign on how to attack Donald Trump, and then you got John Harwood, a moderator of a debate, not only advising Clinton, but bragging about how he got under Donald Trump's skin.

 Well, they're giving edit opportunities to the Clinton campaign.